Dhwani-02/Dhwani-02/README.md

 1. **Electricity Consumption Forecasting**
    Time‑series analysis with SARIMA to predict half‑hourly electricity demand.
 2. **Customer Behavior Analysis**
    Classification model to predict order cancellations; powered interactive Power BI dashboard.
-3. **Indian Startup Funding Regression**
-   Predict funding amounts based on city, industry, and investment type.

 *(See more in my [GitHub repos](#) and detailed project write‑ups in the “Projects” section below.)*